These Hot Chili Pepper Truffles are made with a dark chocolate ganache spiced up with cayenne pepper for a unique homemade candy with a kick!

 Hot Chili Pepper Truffles

 - 1/2 cup heavy cream

-- 8 oz good quality dark or bittersweet chocolate
+- 8 oz good quality dark or bittersweet chocolate, or dark chocolate chips

-- Heat the cream back up to a simmer, and immediately strain the cream into the the chocolate.
+- Add the chocolate and chili powder directly to the hot cream.
 Let it sit for about 5 minutes, and then stir until the mixture is smooth and glossy.
-If the chocolate isn’t completely melted you can heat it for about 15 seconds in a microwave and stir again.
+If the chocolate isn’t completely melted you can heat it for about 15 seconds in the microwave and stir again.

-- Cover with plastic wrap and set the bowl in the refrigerator to cool for about 30 minutes, or until the ganache is of a scoopable texture.
+- Cover with plastic wrap and set the bowl in the refrigerator to cool for about 2 hours, or until the ganache has hardened enough to be scoopable.